 - Absolutely!
 In fact, my favorite treat trick is to freeze my cookies after baking them, and have one at a time when I feel like enjoying a treat.

-I love making fun and unique cookie recipes using my Peanut’s Bake Shop Cookie Kits!
+I love making fun and unique cookie recipes using my Autumn Sons and Peanut’s Bake Shop Cookie Mixes!
 Here are others to check out: Hawaiian Chocolate Chunk Cookies, Funfetti Chocolate Chunk Cookies, my Black n’ White Chocolate Chunk Cookies, and my Midnight Chocolate Chunk Peanut Butter Cookie Cups!

 1. Pre-heat your oven to 350 degrees.
-Then, get a baking sheet or two ready.
-I like to line mine with parchment paper for easy clean-up, but any ol’ non-stick sheet will do on it’s own.
+Then, line a baking sheet with parchment paper.

-2. Then, add the Peanut’s Bake Shop cookie mix, pumpkin puree, water, oil and pumpkin pie spice to the bowl.
+2. Then, add the cookie mix, pumpkin puree, water, oil and pumpkin pie spice to the bowl.
+Note: For more traditional looking cookies like the ones shown in these recipe photos, only add 2 Tbsp. of pumpkin puree.
+For super soft, almost cake-like cookies, add a total of 1/4 cup of pumpkin puree.
 Stir thoroughly for a good minute or two to combine.
-Note: If your pumpkin puree is on the thicker side, you may want to add an additional teaspoon or two of water.
-However, the goal is to have just enough moisture to combine all the ingredients.
+One more note: If your pumpkin puree is on the thicker side, you may want to add an additional teaspoon or two of water.

 3. Form the cookie dough into 12 equal-sized mounds on your baking sheet(s) and bake in your pre-heated oven for 13 – 14 minutes or until they’re matte rather than shiny.
 It’s definitely better to slightly under bake than over bake.